-Implementation of changes to the Clery Act made by the Violence Against Women Reauthorization Act of 2013 (VAWA).
-On March 7, 2013, President Obama signed the VAWA, which, among other provisions, amended the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
+Changes to Clery Act made by the Violence Against Women Reauthorization Act of 2013 the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
 Notably, VAWA amended the Clery Act to require institutions to compile statistics for incidents of domestic violence, dating violence, sexual assault, and stalking and to include certain policies, procedures, and programs pertaining to these incidents in their annual security reports (ASRs).
 The change requires institutions to include this new information in the ASR beginning with the ASR that must be provided to students, employees, and prospective students and employees by October 1, 2018.